 - Moderate your time spent on the mic.

 - The listener is more important than you, however a crowd is more important than the individual.

 - Just because someone requests a song, doesn’t make it a good idea.

 - Any repetition in DJ’ing gets boring, fast.

 - Avoid gimmicks because they work briefly, usually once for each viewer.

 - If you want to get paid, you have got to hustle!

-- Be self-critical and objective of your work always as to excel
+- Be self-critical and objective of your work always

 Any suggestions?
 Revisions?
 Additions?
 Write below.